jpthibault20/aeroconnect/README.md

 # AeroConnect

 ## todo VERSION 1.0
-    - Spinner for submit button to login / register / ... pages
     - Not button for register session if User
     - Time for loading
     - switch "Utilisateur" to "Visiteur"